+Cash consists of cash on deposit in banks.
 Cash equivalents comprise demand deposits and highly liquid investments that are readily convertible into known amounts or cash and which are subject to an insignificant risk of changes in value.

 Share Capital